bflaven/ia_usages/ia_seo_ia_semantic_breadcrumb_webmcp/_prompt/019_ia_seo_ia_categories_issue_wp_editorial.md

+##  PROMPT_3
+keep the file usecase_abstract_description_v1.md as it is but append a list of keywords comma-separated e.g  IA, wordpress, editorial...etc

+##  PROMPT_2
+keep the file usecase_abstract_description_v1.md as it is but append a shorter abstract

 ##  PROMPT_1

 1. Read the all the following directories list below and make a quick and simple description in english for each directory and output in a file named `usecase_abstract_description_v1.md`